 Below are the details of the support we can offer to help you develop the academic skills required for successful study.

-Our Academic Support Team are friendly and approachable members of staff, here to support you at every stage of your studies.
+Our Academic and Digital Skills Team are friendly and approachable members of staff, here to support you at every stage of your studies.
 They can help you with the demands of academic study and provide you with the skills you will need for independent learning.

-Academic Support is available to you via one-to-one appointments and workshops.
+Academic and digital skills support is available to you via one-to-one appointments and workshops.
 Please visit: Where to find the academic support you need to find out more.

 The library also has a selection of books and ebooks that will assist you with developing the appropriate academic skills required to be successful in your studies.